-You might exercise an option for tangible and intangible reasons if the outcome of exercising that decision puts you in a stronger place on the other side.
+You might exercise an option for tangible and intangible reasons if the outcome increases your financial standing or happiness.
 Following are some examples of such moments.

 Temporarily Leaving Employment

-Perhaps you would like to temporarily leave employment to further your education, and don’t want to juggle full-time employment while doing so.
-Normally, such a plan would require long-term planning to save enough money to see you through a decrease in income while you pursue your educational goal.
-However, a sufficient cash reserve allows you to take advantage of an educational opportunity when it arises while scaling back or stepping away from your job.
-If, when you complete your education, you will have increased earning power, this is a positive financial move.
+Perhaps you’d like to temporarily stop working to further your education, and don’t want to juggle full-time employment while doing so.
+Normally, such a plan would require long-term planning to save enough money to see you through this period of no income.
+But a sufficient cash reserve allows you to take advantage of an educational opportunity when it arises while scaling back or stepping away from your job.
+If, you’ll have increased earning power after you earn your degree, this is a positive financial move in the long run.

 Caring for an Elderly Parent

 Often, a family has time to prepare for an elderly family member’s transition to their adult child’s home, but sometimes the transition is unexpected.
 A cash reserve allows some flexibility in an otherwise stressful situation.
-Rather than trying to buy a larger home while the parent sells theirs, for example, the family can take these steps in stages.
-For example, the child can purchase the larger home, the parent can move in, and then the parent’s home can be sold.
-While this is not completely financially efficient, it might be more emotionally manageable.
+Rather than trying to buy a larger home while your parents sell theirs, for example, you can take these steps in stages.
+For example, you can purchase the larger home and have your parents move in.
+Once they are settled, they can sell their home.
+Having a cash reserve allows you to weather a period of increased payments until the second house is sold.
+While this is not financially efficient, it might be more emotionally manageable.

 Taking Advantage of an Investment Opportunity

 Deploy your cash to create passive sources of income.
 For example, you might purchase a rental property or invest in a local business.
-Such investments provide passive income allowing you to continue working.
-Diversified income sources create a buffer against a job loss.
-They also provide for a child’s college expenses and supplement retirement needs.
+Such investments provide passive income giving you more flexibility.
+Diversified income sources create a buffer against a job loss, provide for a child’s college expenses, and supplement retirement needs.
 Being able to act on this type of opportunity reduces your cash savings in the near term, but strengthens your financial position long term.

-If you view your cash fund as both an offensive tool and defensive tool, make the following considerations when making a decision:
+If you view your cash fund as both an offensive and defensive tool, take the following into consideration: